 It’s fairly easy to find canned jackfruit in stores specializing in Indian and Asian groceries.
 Look for it to be labeled “Young Green Jackfruit” and be sure that it’s packed in water or brine, not syrup.
 You will also notice cans of ripe jackfruit, but don’t be tempted to substitute them or you will wind up making a barbecue or “crab” cake that tastes like dessert.
 Ugh.

 I have to admit that I wasn’t very satisfied with my first experiment with jackfruit.
 I simmered it in barbeque sauce for a while and served it on buns, and while the “meat” was nice and shreddy, it didn’t provide the satiety of a protein-rich barbeque made with tempeh, tofu, or beans.
 In other words, both my husband and I were still ravenous after we’d devoured all the jackfruit.
-Jackfruit alone is very low in calories–a whole can contains only 60 calories–so it’s great for adding volume to a dish without adding calories, but in my opinion, it needs more than just a sauce to make it a meal.
+Jackfruit alone is very low in calories–a whole can, depending on the brand, may contain only 60 calories–so it’s great for adding volume to a dish without adding calories, but in my opinion, it needs more than just a sauce to make it a meal.
 It works best if combined with a protein-rich food like tofu to make it more filling and add nutrients.

 In this recipe I used it to add flakiness and texture to my “crab” cakes (remember my okara and green curry versions?)
 I experimented with two variations, one with tofu and the other with beans, for a soy-free option, and both did a good job of holding the jackfruit burgers together.
 My daughter and I preferred the lighter texture of the tofu version, while my husband liked the density of the cakes made with great northern beans.
 In both, the jackfruit adds a flakiness that is eerily similar to crab cakes.